-A tiny little town set on the west coast of India, Guhagar lies within the state of Maharashtra under the Ratnagiri District.
+A tiny little town set on the west coast of India, Guhagar lies within the state of Maharashtra, in the Ratnagiri district.
 Flanked by the mighty Arabian Sea on one side and the majestic Sahayadri Mountain Ranges on the other, Guhagar literally means a ‘Cave House’, in the local dialect.

-Guhagar is famously known as the Temple Town given the number of prominent Hindu Temples that feature here.
-There are several temples dedicated to different Avatars of Lord Shiva like the Balkeshwar Temple, the Udaleshwar Temple, the Vyadeshwar Temple, the Velneshwar Temple and the Talkeshwar Temple.
+Guhagar is famously known as the Temple Town, given the number of prominent Hindu temples that are present here.
+There are several temples dedicated to different avatars of Lord Shiva like the Balkeshwar Temple, the Udaleshwar Temple, the Vyadeshwar Temple, the Velneshwar Temple and the Talkeshwar Temple.

 The Chandika Mandir is a well known shrine that can be found here.
 The same goes with a holy shrine dedicated to Lord Ufrata Ganpati that is situated along the Guhagar Beach.
 The Sri Dasabhuj Lakshmi Ganesh Devasthan and the Uma Maheshwari Temple are amongst other temples that can be seen here.

 Annually, the town sees hordes of ardent devotees and worshippers thronging the area to seek Lord Shiva’s and other Gods’ blessings.
 Guhagar is especially crowded during the auspicious occasion of Maha Shivratri when the festival is celebrated with great aplomb.
 A fair is also arranged in the vicinity around this time.

 Given its idyllic soft, sandy beach that catches the golden sun set from a distance, and the host of water sporting facilities offered here – Guhagar makes for a perfect get away for spending a peaceful day by the beach.